will459/dotfiles/README.md

 clang-format will attempt to use a .clang-format file in the current directory.
 To use the LLVM default remove the ale\_c\_clangformat\_options key from ftplugin/cpp.vim

 ##### Note
-On Debian based distributions you will probably install clang-12 which does not provide unversioned link names.
-To fix this ensure ~/.local/bin is on the PATH and symlink to `which clang++-12.
+On some distributions clang is provided with versioned names (i.e. clang++-12) but these scripts assume these binaries are unversioned names.
+To address this create links for clang/clang++/clang-format.

 #### Shell
 Requires shellcheck